Joshibbotson/gym-tracker/README.md

 - Add a streak icon in the navbar - []
 - Allow users to pick activity colours - []
 - Progressive shades for higher amount of workouts per day... or for more fields filled on a form?
 Object.Keys(workoutConfig) > 3 etc, progressive shade - []
+- click on empty square, instantly pop form on selected date.